DebashisMukherjee/horizon/README.md

 4) Extract the zip.
 5) Copy the files (.csv and .ipynb files) into a folder browsable from Jupyter Notebook
 6) Open the horizonpoint.ipynb file in Jupyter Notebook, and click Kernel->Restart & Run All.
-7) To Run for another dataset, Goto line "In [6]: df2 = pd.read_csv('<File>.csv')", and change '<File>' with the name of the file.
+7) To Run for another dataset, Goto line "In [6]: df2 = pd.read_csv('FILENAME.csv')", and change 'FILENAME' with the name of the file.
 8) To compare with Jarvis, open the file jarvis.ipynb in Jupyter Notebook, and click Kernel->Restart & Run All.
-To Run for another dataset Goto "In [4]" and change '<File>' with the name of the file .
+To Run for another dataset Goto line "In [4]" and change 'FILENAME' with the name of the file .